eherve/mongoose-datatable/README.md

     A boolean sent by the data table on the client side saying if the search string is a regular expression or not.

-* options

-    The object options specified in the condition options (see next section).

 ##### eg.

 <pre>